Supporting talented young singers is very important to Ex Cathedra and Jeffrey Skidmore.

 (Ellie Sperling, 2018-19 Scholar)

 Our Scholars and Student Scholars rehearse and perform with us throughout a complete season, earning a guaranteed minimum income, gaining on-the-job experience alongside our professional singers, and giving high-quality performances of repertoire, which even during a challenging 2020-21 season has included music from Byrd and Scarlatti to music by Roxanna Panufnik, Penelope Thwaites and world premieres of pieces by Edward Caine, Liz Dilnot Johnson and Alec Roth.

-Jeffrey Skidmore founded Ex Cathedra in 1969, and his track record of identifying and supporting young singers is unrivalled.
+Jeffrey founded Ex Cathedra in 1969, and his track record of identifying and supporting young singers is unrivalled.
 A long list of singers to have benefitted from working with Ex Cathedra at the beginning of their careers includes Carolyn Sampson, Nigel Short, Paul Agnew, Benjamin Hulett, Andrew Tortise, Samuel Boden, Marcus Farnsworth, Patrick Dunachie, and many more.